Most popular package

 • Healthy heart age.
 Calculated from your data, with guidance on how to lower it.

 • Heart disease & stroke 10-year risk.
-A clinical algorithm using 21 data points to estimate your risk.
+A risk algorithm using your health and lifestyle data to estimate your risk.

 • Body fat percentage.
 Compared against the ideal range for your age, gender, and build.